Basketbrawl: Gameplay

-Review

-The evaluation for this game is extremely negative.
-The aspect of fighting and combat within a basketball game doesn’t match or mesh with the overall outcome of the game.
-Produces a gameplay style that can best be described as random.
-A poor attempt to be unique and different.
-In terms of positivity, the game does offer a great comedic aspect into the history of games and a great leisure play when accompanied with another user.

 Reception

 In a 1992 review, Robert Jung gave the Lynx version a 4 out of 10, concluding that "Basketbrawl takes an idea loaded with potential, then removes most of the excitement by combining weak sports action and weak combat action."

 In a non-contemporaneous review, Atari 7800 Forever gave Basketbrawl a 4 out of 5: "Although not a pure blooded sports game, Basketbrawl without question is the best sports title for the 7800."